voloko/uki/docs/core/builder.markdown

 Creates a custom builder tied to `namespaces`.

-### Builder.prototype.build(markup)
+### builder.Builder.prototype.build(markup)

 Converts `markup` into views and returns `Collection` containing those views.

-### Builder.namespaces
+### builder.Builder.prototype.namespaces

-Array containing all namespaces to search when resolving view class names.
+`Array` containing all namespaces to search when resolving view class names.

 ### Default builder

-You can access `build` and `namespaces` directly on the module (`uki`).
+You can access `build` and `namespaces` directly on the builder module (`uki`).
 Both of them belong to the default application builder.
-You can make temporary override default builder by calling `builder.withBuilder`.
+You can temporary override default builder by calling `builder.withBuilder`.

 Be cautious with the default builder.
-Changing it's `namespaces` will affect all you're application.
-It's better to create a custom builder instance and pass it to your building code instead of changing default builder `namespaces`.
+Changing it's `namespaces` will affect all code in the application.
+It is safer to create a custom builder instance and pass it to your building code instead of changing default builder `namespaces`.